Features : Urban myths and old wives’ tales

 The Allegro is indeed more aerodynamic going backwards than it is going forwards, but so is just about every other car with a radiator grille at the front!
-Ex-BL designer Stephen Harper confirms: ‘On the Allegro myth, it was more aerodynamic in reverse. this was proven when I was in the Sales & Marketing Motor Sport Promotion Dept, when John Howlett turned down sponsorship for a Danish racing driver who was planning to rae in Holland.
-The Dutch were famous for their ‘backward’ racing competitions on the beaches of Scheviningen… they even had backwards caravan racing, with the van hitched to the front of the car… originally invented for the belt driven DAFs which went as fast forwards as backwards.
+Ex-BL Designer Stephen Harper confirms: ‘On the Allegro myth, it was more aerodynamic in reverse.
+This was proven when I was in the Sales and Marketing Motor Sport Promotion Department and John Howlett turned down sponsorship for a Danish racing driver who was planning to race in Holland.
+The Dutch were famous for their ‘backward’ racing competitions on the beaches of Scheviningen – they even had backwards caravan racing, with the van hitched to the front of the car – originally invented for the belt driven DAFs which went as fast forwards as backwards.
 The sponsorship was refused as the ‘reverse’ publicity was not seen as ideal.’

 ‘The wheels fall off’

-Wheels only fell off the Allegro in the first instance because the wheel bearings were assumed by a few careless mechanics to be the same as those used on the ADO16, but were a completely different design, and the consequent over-tightening was responsible for a few cases of hub failure!
+Wheels only fell off the Allegro, in the first instance, because the wheel bearings were assumed by a few careless mechanics to be the same as those used on the ADO16, but they were of a completely different design, and the consequent over-tightening was responsible for a few cases of hub failure!

 ‘The rear screen pops out when you jack it up’